thefisk/blog/content/posts/django-caching-pattern-redis.md

 ---
-title: "Django Caching Pattern in Redis"
+title: "Django Caching Pattern for Redis"
 date: 2022-10-12T07:59:34+01:00
 draft: false
 description: "Why I cache certain data from Django in Redis and the pattern I tend to use for consistent results"